influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/guides/query_data.md

 - `Accept: application/csv`
 - `Content-type: application/vnd.flux`

-if you have authentication enabled, need to provide username and password. in authorization header
+If you have authentication enabled, provide your InfluxDB username and password with the `Authorization` header and `Token` schema.
+For example: `Authorization: Token username:password`.

-The following example queries data with the 'SELECT' command:
+The following example queries Telegraf data using Flux:
+:

 ```bash
 $ curl -XPOST localhost:8086/api/v2/query -sS \